cazamedia/cazamedia/README.md

 + Proof-of-Concept work can be very slow going at times.
 Stay the course!
 + Before embarking on the journey for a MVP (Minimum Viable Product), first target the MVF (Minimum Viable Feature) to determine if there's even a need.
 Let that be your guide.
 + When returning multiple values in Python, use either a NamedTuple or proper class instance to be Pythonic.
++ Use Tkinter & CustomTkinter in order to build Python-based GUIs that run on Windows, Linux, and Macs.

 <!--
 **cazamedia/cazamedia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.